Proofreading: Checklists

-Proofreaders are expected to be consistently accurate by default because they occupy the last stage of typographic production before publication.
+Proofreaders are expected to consistently maintain a high level of accuracy because they occupy the last stage of typographic production before publication.

-Checklists are common in proof-rooms where there is sufficient uniformity of product to distil some or all of its components into a list.
+Checklists are common in proofreaders where there is sufficient uniformity of product to condense some or all proofreading tasks into a list.
 They may also act as a training tool for new hires.
 Checklists are never comprehensive, however: proofreaders still have to find all mistakes that are not mentioned or described, thus limiting their usefulness.

+Distance

+As with other steps in the editorial process, it is important to get some distance from the text before attempting to proofread it, and best not to proofread one's own text.
+Mildred Tripp, who spent many years and founded businesses as a specialty proofreader of Bible editions, noted that her lack of strong religious feelings or interest in scripture was an asset in that she did not get intellectually or spiritually wrapped up in the text and could focus on finding mistakes.

 Proofreading and copy-editing

 Example of non-professional copy editing in progress.

 The term "proofreading" is sometimes incorrectly used to refer to copy editing, and vice versa.
 Although there is necessarily some overlap, proofreaders typically lack any real editorial or managerial authority, but they may mark queries for typesetters, editors, or authors.
 To set expectations before hiring proofreaders, some employers post a notice that the job advertised is not a writing or editing position and will not become one.
 Creativity and critical thinking by their very nature conflict with the strict copy-following discipline that commercial and governmental proofreading requires.
 Thus, proofreading and editing are fundamentally separate responsibilities.
 In contrast to proofreaders, copy editors focus on a sentence-by-sentence analysis of the text to "clean it up" by improving grammar, spelling, punctuation, syntax, and structure.
 The copy editor is usually the last editor an author will work with.
 Copy editing focuses intensely on style, content, punctuation, grammar, and consistency of usage.

 Copy editing and proofreading are parts of the same process; each is necessary at a different stage of the writing process.
 Copy editing is required during the drafting stage.
 The copy editors polish the text for precision and conciseness.
 They attempt to understand the purpose of the writing and the intended audience; therefore, they ask questions such as where the document will be published and who will read it, and they edit accordingly.
 Proofreading, rather, is required during the last stage of the editing process.
 Its scope is limited, as the proofreaders focus only on reading the text to ensure the document is error-free and ready for publication.
 Proofreading generally focuses on correcting any final typos, spelling errors, stylistic inconsistencies (e.g., whether words or numerals are used for numbers), and punctuation errors.